Join or Start a Student Organization

 View Your Budget Number

 Your organization’s treasurer and president should always know the group budget number.
 We suggest that once you receive your budget number that you enter it into your cell phone (put it under the name “Budget Number”).
-Budget numbers are listed in the group profile section of Hopkins Groups.
-Log in to see them on your group’s profile.
+Budget numbers are listed in the group dashboard section of Hopkins Groups under settings.
+Log in to see them on your group’s dashboard settings.

 Attend a Student Involvement Fair